 S. Palme was the pen name of Bernard (Berl) Sovinsky.
 He was my great-grandmother’s first cousin, born in Miedzyrzec Podlaski (Mezerich in Poland) to Baruch and Chana Sovinsky in 1888.
-In his youth he moved to Warsaw and studied painting.
-He spent some time in the Warsaw Citadel for revolutionary activities.
-In 1910 he left … Continue reading Farviste Erd, Scorched Earth, by S. Palme.
-London 1944.
+I have previously written about his book Farviste Erd (Scorched Earth), published in London in 1943.
+This copy has all three books bound together, and … Continue reading Glokn in Midbar (Bells in the Desert), Yiddish, London, 1948 and Ringn un Keyten (Rings and Chains), Yiddish, London, 1947 by S. Palme.